 Imam Abdulrahman Bin Faisal University

-As the international presence and work of the National Resource Center for The First-Year Experience and Students in Transition has changed and grown in the last decade, we would like to introduce the International Advisory Board.
+As the international presence and work of the National Resource Center for The First-Year Experience and Students in Transition has changed and grown in the past decade, we are proud to introduce the International Advisory Board.

 Imam Abdulrahman Bin Faisal University